QL2111/R_Gradient_Descent_Multinomial/README.md

 9. [Authors and License](#authors-and-license)
 10. [Contributing and Support](#contributing-and-support)

-<h2 id="introduction">🧩 **Introduction**</h2>
+<h2 id="introduction">🧩 Introduction</h2>

 The `LogisticRegressionMultinomial` class provides a flexible and powerful solution to fit multinomial logistic regression models.
 The `DataPreparer` class offers advanced data preprocessing and should be used in accordance with the `LogistRegressionMultinomial` class.
 This project is in accordance with the courses "Programmation en R" dispensed in Lyon 2 Université Lumière Master 2 -SISE.

-<h2 id="descriptions">🤖 **Descriptions**</h2>
+<h2 id="descriptions">🤖 Descriptions</h2>

 This project implements a multinomial logistic regression model using gradient descent, encapsulated in a customizable R package.
 The package supports mixed predictor variables (qualitative and quantitative) and can be installed directly from GitHub.
 An interactive Shiny application is included, enabling simplified exploration of the package's features and results.
+By default is not dataset is loaded it will load the `Iris`dataset.
+The DataPreparer can then support the data preparation, once the data is ready, the LogisticRegressionMultinomial model can fit the data.

-<h2 id="installation">🛠️ **Installation**</h2>
+<h2 id="installation">🛠️ Installation</h2>

 In order to use this package, it is recommend to use `devtools::install_github`
 ```r
 library(devtools)